 Since 1984, Chris Shipley has identified the startups that are driving market disruption.
 As leader of the DEMO Conference (1996 to 2009), she helped more than 1,500 companies go to market.
 A journalist, analyst and innovative thinker, Chris focuses her work on entrepreneurs who are making sustainable impact in the world.

 Karen is one of the earliest recognized luminaries in the coaching profession.
 She co-founded The Coaches Training Institute (CTI) in 1992, and co-created the Co-Active philosophy that informs CTI’s world-renowned coaching and leadership programs.
-She also is the co-author of Co-Active Coaching, the best-selling industry bible.
-Karen founded and directed the Learning Annex San Francisco adult education program.
+She also is the co-author of Co-Active Coaching, the best-selling industry bible and Co-Active Leadership: Five Ways to Lead.
 Karen is a prolific author and dynamic keynote speaker - she joins us on a mission of global, transformative change.

 The Coaching Fellowship Alumni Committee is charged with furthering connections and catalyzing a fellow-led community.
 Meet the 10 Alumni Committee members here.